swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 In the case that this happens The Carpentries has a set of [guidelines](https://docs.carpentries.org/topic_folders/policies/incident-response.html) that can be followed.

-##### What if one person doesn’t say/contribute to the conversation?
+##### What if one person doesn’t contribute to the conversation?

 Always try and encourage participation.
 This can be done by asking them a question or asking them their thoughts on a specific topic of conversation.
 There is also a point in the agenda that allows you as the host to talk to participants and ask them each for a specific question that they need answering.

 ##### What if someone asks me to join the instructor checkout session and it is already full?

-You could email the host and ask if it would be ok with them if you joined the session although it is already fully booked.
+Participants can email the host and ask if it would be ok with them if they joined the session although it is already fully booked.

 ##### What if someone is loud/obnoxious and/or talks down to other people?